saltstack/salt-bootstrap/README.rst

 Bootstrap may fail to install Salt on the cutting-edge version of distributions with frequent release cycles such as: Amazon Linux, Fedora, openSUSE Tumbleweed, or Ubuntu non-LTS.
 Check the versions from the list below.
-Also, see the `Unsupported Distro`_ and section.
+Also, see the `Unsupported Distro`_ section.

 Debian and derivatives